Rohan-Beta/AmazonClone/README.md

 ## provider

-create two types of provider for(sign_in_provider.dart and internet_provider.dart to check connection and to store and retrive data from firebase)
+create two types of provider (sign_in_provider.dart and internet_provider.dart to check connection and to store and retrive data from firebase)